-We expect to have at least five year-long NSF-funded fellowships (25K including summer) to offer to outstanding applicants for admission into our program in fall 2017.
+We expect to have several year-long NSF-funded fellowships to offer to outstanding applicants for admission into our program in fall 2019.
 The application procedure is described here.
 Please do not hesitate to contact the RTG director, Professor Dino Lorenzini, for further information.

-We expect to have at least three postdoctoral positions available in AGANT fields next year.
+We expect to have several postdoctoral positions available in AGANT fields next year.